copatech/OTP-Verification-App/README.md

 The app uses gmail SMTP you need a gmail account and google app password to use the app.
 You can run this code from the terminal ensure your pc internet is active.

-To create a google app password follow the instruction in the link below https://support.google.com/accounts/answer/185833?hl=en
+To create a google app password follow the instruction in the link https://support.google.com/accounts/answer/185833?hl=en

 # O T P - V e r i f i c a t i o n - A p p